KDE/digikam-doc/post_processing/pano_creator.rst

 One of the most exciting tools available in digiKam and Showfoto is the Panorama tool.
 Which is simple and quite effective.

+A panorama will be an composition of photo taken in the same conditions, same format, and ame resolution.
+To assemble the images, camera turn around the same point of view with a large angle to shot a panoramic scene.
+Images must be taken with a superimposed area on the left and on the right.
+Algorithm will try to found the common portions of images to join and merge contents.
+To be sure about stability you can use a tripod.

 Select the images that you want to stitch and go to :menuselection:`Tools -> Create Panorama` a wizard dialog will open up as below.

 .. figure:: images/pano_creator_01.webp
     :alt:
     :align: center

-    The First Page of the Panorama Creator Wizard
+    The Panorama Creator Wizard with the Huggin Components Detection

 This plugin is based on the `Hugin command line tools <https://hugin.sourceforge.io/>`_ to assemble the items.
-If all software components are found of your system, just select any output format that you prefer to render the panorama and click on **Next** button.
-And this window appears:
+If all software components are found of your system, just select any output format that you prefer to render the panorama and click on **Next** button and the page below must appears:

 .. figure:: images/pano_creator_02.webp
     :alt:
     :align: center

-    The Second Page of the Panorama Creator Wizard
+    The Panorama Creator Wizard with the List of Items to Assemble

-Arrange the images in correct order if they are not, use the up and down arrows, click the icon with the red cross to remove any images and click on **Next** button.
+Arrange the images in correct order if they are not, use the up and down arrows, click the icon with the minus symbol to remove any images and click on **Next** button.

 .. figure:: images/pano_creator_03.webp
     :alt:
     :align: center

-    The Third Page of the Panorama Creator Wizard
+    The Panorama Creator Wizard Pre-Processing Stage

-If you want the tool **Detect moving skies** then click the option and press **Next** button to proceed.
+If you want the tool **Detect moving skies** then click the option and press **Next** button to pre-process items.

 .. figure:: images/pano_creator_04.webp
     :alt:
     :align: center

-    The 4th Page of the Panorama Creator Wizard
+    The Panorama Creator Wizard Optimizations Stage

-Post processing begins and when it is done click on the **Next** button.
+When optimizations are done, click on the **Next** button to preview the result.

 .. figure:: images/pano_creator_05.webp
     :alt:
     :align: center

-    The 5th Page of the Panorama Creator Wizard
+    The Panorama Creator Wizard Preview Stage

-In this window the images are being processed!
-When done click on **Next** button.
+In this page the images are assembled, your can judge of the result, and crop the contents zt the right place.
+When all in fine for you, click on **Next** button.

 .. figure:: images/pano_creator_06.webp
     :alt: